facelessuser/coloraide/docs/src/markdown/interpolation.md

 To determine at any time if a hue is considered null, the `is_hue_null` method can be used.
 Any space that considers hue will return `True` or `False` if their hue is null or not null respectively.
 Any space that does not specifically calculate hue, will simply return `False`.
-The method will consider the current color space by default, but you can query any color spaces by providing a different one.
+The method will consider the current color space by default, but we can query any color spaces by providing a different one.

 ```pycon3